nl-digigo/COINS_2.0/docs/coinsweb/semantics.md

 ### install
 1) Firstly make sure that Java is installed.
 You can test this by running "java -version" in a commandshell.
 2) Secondly make sure that GraphDB is running.
-A default configuration of GraphDB can be accessed using a webbrowser using portnumber 7200 of your localhost. (http://localhost:7200).
+A default configuration of GraphDB can be accessed using a webbrowser using portnumber 7200 of your localhost [//localhost:7200](http://localhost:7200)
 3) Thirdly you can run the validator by unzipping the zip and by running runVC_CardinalityCheck.bat.
 The batch file starts the validator using the VC_CardinalityCheck.ccr container.
-The validator should produce the following [html page](https://www.buildingbits.nl/coins2/exampleReport.html)
+The validator should produce the following [Example Report](https://www.buildingbits.nl/coins2/exampleReport.html)

 The validator uses the following input:
 1) yml file containing various configuration options for the validator